By Josiah Cole

 This is all changing, and Google is helping usher in a new era of encryption for everyone.
 In August of 2014, Google announced that encryption will now be used as a “ranking signal” for all websites.
 What this means is that all other ranking signals being equal, a website with a secure connection (https://) for the entire site, will rank higher than a website that is not (http://).

-Similar to the recent mobile friendliness update, the secure ranking signal is just one of hundreds of factors that determine the rank of a website.
+Similar to the recent mobile-friendliness update, the secure ranking signal is just one of the hundreds of factors that determine the rank of a website.
 So don’t panic!
 Consider upgrading to a secure website to give your website an edge on your competitors, and reassure your customers that data privacy is important to you.

-Purchase the SSL from a reputable vendor such at RapidSSL, GoDaddy or NameCheap.
+- Purchase the SSL from a reputable vendor such as RapidSSL, GoDaddy or NameCheap.
 If you’re a COLEwebdev client, we can purchase the certificate for you.

 Once installed, the SSL certificate only needs to be renewed every year, or longer depending on the term you purchase.

 If you visit our website, you’ll notice that we’re now using a secure connection for our entire website.
 Notice the lock icon, and “https” in the address bar.

 The urgency for encryption everywhere is only increasing, and with Google and other large tech providers pushing to encourage adoption of secure connections, the pace will only quicken.
 We anticipate that in 2-3 years’ time, it will be the standard protocol for all our hosted websites.

 Final note: If your website already has an SSL certificate for eCommerce purposes, using it for the entire site is a bit easier as the certificate is already purchased and installed.

 Contact us today to ask about the cost, and process involved.